 Why You May Need to Update Your Old Blog Content

 Updating your old blog posts involves optimizing them to increase the amount the traffic they receive.
-It also entails refreshing your content so that it remains relevant to visitors and factually accurate.
+It also entails refreshing your content so that it remains factually accurate and relevant to visitors.

 As most visitors prefer timely, up-to-date content, having fresh posts in search results can lead to higher click-through rates and more traffic to your website.
 It's also widely believed that freshness is an unofficial Google ranking factor.